Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Spin Shuttling

 \section{Spin Shuttling}

 Our shuttling protocol involves transferring both spins from the original QDs one at a time to the shuttle point (Sh) in the (011) charge state.
-We first move the electron from $\mathrm{Q_2}$ to $\mathrm{Q_3}$ in its eigenstate state, followed by a transfer of the electron from $\mathrm{Q_1}$ to $\mathrm{Q_2}$, as depicted by the cyan lines in Fig.~\ref{fig:fig1}b.
-Note that this is the shuttling process that is being characterized in these set of experiments, and the number of transfers across this transition depends on the specific shuttling protocol we adopt.
-After these shuttling process is completed, we apply the voltage pulses in reverse to return to the (110) charge state before readout.
+We first move the electron from $\mathrm{Q_2}$ to $\mathrm{Q_3}$ in its eigenstate state, followed by a transfer of the electron from $\mathrm{Q_1}$ to $\mathrm{Q_2}$, as depicted by the cyan lines in Fig.~\ref{fig:fig1}d.
+Note that this is the shuttling process that is being characterized in these set of experiments, and the number of transfers across this transition depends on the specific shuttling protocol that we adopt.
+After these shuttling processes are completed, we apply the voltage pulses in reverse to return to the (110) charge state before readout.